macacanigra-pl/the-mnl-website/docs/user-guide/type-suggestion.md

 ![type-suggestion](./assets/images/type_suggestion_6.png){title="From the attached block, then the parent block"}

 /// caption
-From the attached block, then the parent block
+Fig. 5: From the attached block, then the parent block
 ///